SArpnt/joinFunction/README.md

+## notice

+this project was linked to in a bunch of userscripts, any changes made will break those. i may create a different repo to replace this but whatever you do please don't use this code without modifying it first

 # joinFunction

-**notice: this is mainly intended for my own use, it often has breaking changes!**\
-**this readme is also often outdated, look over the code for any new features**

 functions to combine and manipulate functions\
-supports class creation functions (for the most part, sometimes still has issues)
+supports manipulating class constructors (for the most part, sometimes still has issues)

 ## usage

-### joinFunction(...i)
+### joinFunction(o, ...i)

-returns a function that is the combination of all input functions (**i**)
+returns a function that is the combination of all input functions (o and i), with the prototype of o

+this function is supposed to have an options parameter but the code is messed up.

-### overwriteFunction(a,b)
+### overwriteFunction(a, b)

-returns function b but with the properties and prototype of function **a**\
-(this is useful for replacing function class constructors (whatever they're called))
+returns function b but with the properties and prototype of function a. this is useful for replacing class constructors.

 ### disableFunction(a)

-returns empty function (`function () {}`) with properties and prototype of a,\
-but every function in the properties/prototype (does not check inside arrays/objects)\
-is also an empty function
+returns empty function with properties and prototype of a, but every function in the properties/prototype (not inside arrays/objects) is also an empty function.

 ## examples

-output code shown does not represent actions of functions,\
-it's made to illustrate how resulting code behaves.
+output code shown does not represent actions of functions, it's made to illustrate how resulting code behaves.

 ### starting conditions